pomf/pomf/README.md

 ## Configuring

-The majority of settings are in `static/includes/settings.inc.php`.
+The majority of the settings are in `static/includes/settings.inc.php`.

 For file size configuration, open `Gruntfile.js` in an editor and modify the `max_upload_size` value.
 The value is expressed in mebibytes (MiB).
 Run `grunt`